submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 ### Lighthouse Agent

-The Lighthouse Agent runs in every cluster and accesses the Kubernetes API server running in the broker cluster to exchange service metadata information with other clusters.
-Local service information is exported to the broker and service information from other clusters is imported.
+The Lighthouse Agent runs in every cluster and accesses the Kubernetes API server running in the Broker cluster to exchange service metadata information with other clusters.
+Local service information is exported to the Broker and service information from other clusters is imported.

 #### Agent Workflow

 The workflow is as follows:

-- Lighthouse agent connects to the broker's K8s API server.
+- Lighthouse agent connects to the Broker's K8s API server.
-- For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding ServiceImport resource and exports it to the broker to be consumed by other clusters.
+- For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding ServiceImport resource and exports it to the Broker to be consumed by other clusters.
-- For every ServiceImport resource in the broker exported from another cluster, it creates a copy of it in the local cluster.
+- For every ServiceImport resource in the Broker exported from another cluster, it creates a copy of it in the local cluster.

 ![Lighthouse Agent WorkFlow](/images/lighthouse/controllerWorkFlow.png)